xingcdev/authentication-api/README.md

-This is a JWT (Json Web Token) Authentication REST API allows you to register a user, log in as a registered user, get the user profile and log out a user.
+This is a JWT (Json Web Token) authentication RESTful API allows you to register a user, log in as a registered user, get the user profile and log out a user.

 ## Why this project ?